Energy transition · Transición energética

 • Mexico's Ministry of Energy (SENER)

-Deputy Director for North America, Europe, and Asia · Deputy Director for International Affairs · Specialist for North America and Europe
+Deputy Director for North America, Europe, and Asia · Deputy Director for International Affairs · Head of Department for North America, Europe, and Asia

 Mexico City